Purpose

 option_values

-This clause is valid only when you specify one of the following for lockdown_statements
+This clause is valid only when you specify one of the following for lockdown_statements, statement_clauses, and clause_options:

 This clause lets you specify a default value for an option when disabling the setting of that option.
 For options that take numeric values, this clause also lets you restrict users from setting an option to certain values.